RakhithJK/roundcube-roundcubemail-wiki/Skins.md

 Within the skin subfolder all templates are read from the subfolder `templates/` and their file names are hard-coded.
 All other files are individual and are referenced from the templates and therefore can be named individually.
 Roundcube is shipped with a default skin (`skins/larry/` which is worth a look in order to see what a complete skin is made of.

-This is the least structure a skin should provide:
+This is the least structure a skin should provide (for list of templates see existing core skins):

 ```
   skins/<skinname>/